2025 FIFA Club World Cup qualification

 The 2025 FIFA Club World Cup qualification was the qualifying process which decided the 32 participants in the 2025 FIFA Club World Cup.
 The final tournament was played in the United States from June 14 to July 13, 2025.

-The majority of teams qualified based on performance in their respective confederation's club championships.
-Only a single play-in match was played as part of qualification which determined the final team in the Club World Cup.
+The majority of teams qualified based on performance in their respective confederations' club championships.
+Only a single play-in match was played as part of qualification, which determined the final team in the Club World Cup.

 Slot allocation

 On February 14, 2023, the FIFA Council approved the slot allocation for the 2025 tournament based on a "set of objective metrics and criteria".
-UEFA were awarded the most slots with twelve, while CONMEBOL were given the second most with six.
+UEFA was awarded the most slots with twelve, while CONMEBOL was given the second most with six.
 The AFC, CAF, and CONCACAF were all given four slots, while the OFC and the host association were given one slot each.
 On March 14, the FIFA Council approved the key principles of the access list for the tournament.
 The principles were as follows, considering competitions completed during a four-year period from 2021 to 2024: